qsimeon/worm-graph/model/README.md

 # Models Submodule

-This submodule contains code for defining and utilizing various models for neural data analysis.
+This submodule contains code for defining and utilizing various model for neural data analysis.

 ## File Structure

 The submodule consists of the following files:

 - `_main.py`: Contains the main script for loading the model specified in the configuration file, with its respective hyperparameters (see the configs submodule for more details).
-- `_utils.py`: Contains the implementation of the models.
+- `_utils.py`: Contains the implementation of the model.
 - `_pkg.py`: Contains the necessary imports for the submodule.

 ## Usage